tomek-ch/tomek-ch.github.io/src/pages/blog/jsx-vs-templates.md

 Another funny thing is that [Vue actually supports JSX](https://vuejs.org/guide/extras/render-function.html).
 My question is, why even use templates in the first place?

+Seems like the authors of Vue.js themselves prefer functional components, because that's what they used to write [Vue's `Transition`](https://github.com/vuejs/core/blob/main/packages/runtime-dom/src/components/Transition.ts).

 ## Different APIs for props and slots

 Let's take a look at one more example.
 Imagine that we're using a template based framework and have a reusable component in our app that accepts a `title` prop.
 Now imagine that due to a new feature being implemented, we need to render a checkbox instead of text for the title somewhere in our app.
 Maybe we need to put the checkbox in a table header to implement a "select all rows" functionality.